Mumbai: Roads

 Mumbai had about 721,000 private vehicles as of March 2014, 56,459 black and yellow taxis as of 2005, and 106,000 auto rickshaws, as of May 2013.

-Mumbai has currently only one expressway–the Mumbai–Pune Expressway, which directly connects Mumbai with Pune.
+Mumbai currently has one operational expressway – the Mumbai–Pune Expressway – which directly connects Mumbai with Pune.
 In the coming years, the great metropolis will be connected with more expressways.
 They are as follows: